simonschwarcz/simonschwarcz/README.md

-- 👋 Hi, I’m @simonschwarcz
+👋 Hi, I’m @simonschwarcz

-- 👀 I’m interested in NLP and machine learning
+I'm into manipulating and exploring data 📊

+I'm into AI and ML 🔬

+And I'm into learning new things every single day!🙌🏽

-- 🌱 I’m currently learning Information system engineering
+🔭 I’m currently working on my Bs.c in Information Systems Engineering

+🐍 I’m currently working with Python